• Skip to primary navigation

 The First of Many Innovative Tournaments?

-It is still early days in the history of the GolfSixes tournament, but the signs are that this format (or similar versions of a shorter form of golf) could become more and more frequent in years to come.
+It was still early days for the GolfSixes tournament before it was cancelled, but the signs were that this format (or similar versions of a shorter form of golf) could become more and more frequent in years to come.
 With standard PGA and European Tour tournaments taking four days to complete, it is no wonder the sport has received criticism from many sports fans over the years for being too slow.

-But the GolfSixes tournament can be done and dusted in two days, with spectators given the chance to see some top class golf and to see a whole tournament play out from start to finish over just two days.
-Time will tell if this style of golf catches on, but we rather think it might.
+But the GolfSixes tournament could be done and dusted in two days, with spectators given the chance to see some top class golf and to see a whole tournament play out from start to finish over just two days.
+Time will tell if this style of golf catches on, despite losing this event, we rather think it might.

 Primary Sidebar